 Lightspeed Rescue was the first season of the series to have its team be a military force and it’s look reflected that pretty damn well.
 A simple design shared between the entire team with only differentiating factors being visor and color.
 The white balance here works, unlike Dino Thunder, because it has a clear stopping point.
-It along with the crosses on their helmets reflect the rescue theme of the season and overall look good in motion too.
-This was a team where difference in appearance wasn’t too necessary, yet felt like it was included to keep up the morale of the force like RPM.
+It along with the crosses on their helmets reflect the rescue theme of the season and overall looks good in motion too.
+This was a team where the difference in appearance wasn’t too necessary, yet felt like it was included to keep up the morale of the force like RPM.

 9. Power Rangers Mystic Force

 Capes are cool, so I can’t believe they’ve only been part of one season.
 A lot of things I thought would bother me at first glance actually works well in motion.
-There’s a nice white/color balance as it’s only relegated to the capes (and the women’s white bottoms make them look like they’re wearing tunics, which is a plus), the giant black and gold “M” is a great design choice that’s totally not overpowering or super noticeable unless you really stare at it, and although the visors seems tough to see through there’s an overall “grand” feeling in the design.
+There’s a nice white/color balance as it’s only relegated to the capes (and the women’s white bottoms make them look like they’re wearing tunics, which is a plus), the giant black and gold “M” is a great design choice that’s totally not overpowering or super noticeable unless you really stare at it, and although the visors seem tough to see through there’s an overall “grand” feeling in the design.
 It’s kind of like what Megaforce wanted to accomplish but grandly failed at.

 8. Power Rangers Super Megaforce

 Speaking of Megaforce, the second half of the series had one of the coolest costumes ever.
-I’m a big fan of this pirate look since it’s so unique (with only small difference in visor design among them), and these looked really clean in motion.
+I’m a big fan of this pirate look since it’s so unique (with only small differences in visor design among them), and these looked really clean in motion.
 In fact, they even popped their collars during the Ranger roll-call and it was about as goofy as you’d expect.
 In a good way.
 However, since the pirate look was never capitalized on (or explained, really) these awesome suits were wasted.
 Not to mention that these are only powered-up versions of the Megaforce suits and not a full team of their own.
 If this look had been handled better, you could be damn sure it would’ve been in the top five.

 7. Power Rangers Ninja Storm

 Although the Alien Rangers were technically ninjas, the first foray into a ninja ranger season was an impressive one.
-The first full season of the series to use a teal color for the Blue Ranger, a simple but expressive helmet design, and darker colors for the two Thunder Rangers really left an impression on me.
+The first full season of the series to use a teal color for the Blue Ranger, a simple but expressive helmet design and darker colors for the two Thunder Rangers really left an impression on me.
 The visors also opened in a cool way; only revealing part of the face when they were speaking to each other.
-Since we’re getting into the nitty gritty of the list, I will say these suits were eeked out by some that did a liiiittle bit more.
+Since we’re getting into the nitty-gritty of the list, I will say these suits were eeked out by some that did a liiiittle bit more.
 Especially considering how all of this awesome simplicity was tossed out the window in favor of the Green Samurai Ranger’s obnoxious look.